-c.
-Development Standards and Guidelines.

-(1) The development of buildings to accommodate agricultural uses or agricultural-related activities, and single-family homes and buildings ancillary thereto on lots 10 acres or more in area, shall be designed and constructed pursuant to the standards contained in Table 6.01-10 (AG (Agricultural) Overlay District Development Standards), below.
+- (2) Separation requirements between dairies within a proposed specific plan area and new development will be addressed through the specific plan review procedure which may include buffers, expanded parkways, open space, and other approved measures to mitigate potential impacts. - Permanent Structures.
+A Development Plan is required pursuant to Section 4.02.025 (Development Plans) of this Development Code, for all new, altered, or expanded structures/uses, including all new structures in excess of 5,000 SF in area. - p.
+Development Standards and Guidelines. - (1) The development of buildings to accommodate agricultural uses or agricultural-related activities, and single-family homes and buildings ancillary thereto, on lots 10 acres or more in area, shall be designed and constructed pursuant to the standards contained in Table 6.01-12 (AG (Agricultural) Overlay Zoning District Development Standards), below.

-Table 6.01-11: AG (Agricultural) Overlay District Development Standards
+Table 6.01-12: AG (Agricultural) Overlay Zoning District Development Standards

-Requirements Standards Additional Regulations A. SITE DEVELOPMENT STANDARDS 1.
+Requirements Standards Additional Regulations A. SITE A. SITE DEVELOPMENT STANDARDS 1.
 Minimum Lot Size 10 acres Note 1 2.
 Maximum Lot Coverage 3.
 Allowed Density Range One dwelling per 10 acres 4.
 Minimum Lot Dimensions depth) a.
 Ratio (lot width to lot 1:4 b.
 Lot Width 300 FT Note 1 c.
 Lot Depth 300 FT Note 1 5.
 Equestrian Trails Required No 6.
-Obstruct Walls, Fences, and lions Refer to Section 6.02.020 (Design Standards for Residential Zoning Districts).
-7. Off Street Parking Refer to Division 6.03 (Off-Street Parking and Loading).
-8. Landscaping Refer to Division 6.05 (Landscaping).
-Environmental ance Standards and ble Development Practices [Reserve for Future Use] 10.
-Mainten Property Appearance and ance Refer to Division 6.10 (Property Appearance and Maintenance).
-11. Historic Preservation Certain portions of residential zoning districts are identified as historic or potentially historic, and are listed on the City's Historic Resources Eligibility List.
+Walls, Fences, and Obstructions Refer to Section 6.02.020 (Design Standards for Residential Zoning Districts) of this Development Code.
+7. 7.
+Off Street Parking Refer to Division 6.03 (Off-Street Parking and Loading) of the Development Code.
+8. Landscaping Refer to Division 6.05 (Landscaping) of this Development Code.
+Property Appearance and Maintenance Refer to Division 6.10 (Property Appearance and Maintenance of this Development Code.
+Refer to Division 6.10 (Property Appearance and Maintenance) of this Development Code.
+10. Historic Preservation Certain portions of residential zoning districts are identified as historic or potentially historic and are listed on the City's Historic Resources Eligibility List.
 Development regulations set forth in Division 7.01 (Historic Preservation), and application processing and permitting regulations set forth in Division 4.02 (Discretionary Permits and Actions) and of this Development Code, shall apply in these instances.
-12. Signs Refer to Division 8.1 (Sign Regulations).
-13. Security Standards Refer to Ontario Municipal Code Title 4, Chapter 11 (Security Standards for Buildings).
-14. Noise Habitable structures shall be designed and constructed to mitigate noise levels from exterior sources.
-Refer to OMC, Tile 5 (Public Welfare, Morals, and Conduct), Chapter 29 (Noise).
-15. Airport Safety Zones Properties within the Airport Influence Area (AIA) established by the LA/Ontario International Airport Land Use Compatibility Plan (ALUCP) shall be subject to the requirements and standards of the ALUCP.
-B. BUII LDING DEVELOPMENT STANDA ARDS 1.
-Setback Minimum Building Line a.
-From Front Property 25 FT Property b.
-From Street Side 25 FT
+11. Signs Refer to Subparagraph q (Sign Standards) of this Paragraph C.1 (AG (Agricultural) Overlay Zoning District) and Division 8.1 (Sign Regulations) of this Development Code.
+12. Security Standards Refer to Ontario Municipal Code Title 4, Chapter 11 (Security Standards for Buildings).

-Table 6.01-11: AG (Agricultural) Overlay District Development Standards
+Table 6.01-12: AG (Agricultural) Overlay Zoning District Development Standards